ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 synth.WriteToWav "custEnvSound3.wav" [custEnvSound3]
 ```

-This way the new, completielly personalised, envelope can easily be applied to a large number of notes.
+This way the new, completely personalized, envelope can easily be applied to a large number of notes.
 ![Custom envelope final](Reports/Files/custEnv.png)

 ### Low frequency oscillation

-<span style="color: red;">WIP</span>

 #### AM